 A UTI is a bacterial infection of the lower urinary tract, commonly involving the bladder (cystitis).
 It is not usually regarded as a sexually transmitted infection.
 Most UTIs are uncomplicated but occasionally can involve the kidneys (this type of infection is called pyelonephritis). .

 WHAT CAUSES UTIs?

-Most UTIs develop after bacteria from the gut or genital skin spread to the urethra (the opening from which urine is passed).
-From here, bacteria can easily spread into the bladder or, more rarely, further to the kidneys.
-UTIs are more common in women than in men because the urethra is very short in women and bacteria can pass more easily into the bladder.
+UTIs are caused by bacteria from the gut or genital skin entering the urethra and spreading to the bladder or, more rarely, to the kidneys.
+UTIs are more common in women, because the urethra is very short and bacteria can pass more easily into the bladder.

 HOW IS A UTI TREATED?

-- For women who have recurrent UTIs, daily intake of cranberry juice or capsules may reduce their incidence.
+- For women who have recurrent UTIs, drinking cranberry juice daily or taking cranberry capsules may help reduce the frequency of infections